rgildiaz/ITI/projects/gravwell/README.md

 ##### [Extraction Modules](https://documentation.gravwell.io/search/extractionmodules.html)

 Since Gravwell stores data in a structure-on-read format, extraction modules are used to extract ands structure data that is fetched by the tag.
-In the above example, this would be:
+In the initial example, this would be:

 ```sql
 json main.temp name